darthmall/darthmall.net/src/weblog/new-sos-website.md

 plugin](https://www.11ty.dev/docs/plugins/serverless/) that's coming in 1.0,
 maybe there will be better solutions to some of the build slowness.

-I also do think that a backend powering the catalog is a good idea The backend shouldn't just return JSON, it should be able to return full pages of HTML so that, even if JavaScript fails, you can use the filters.
+I also do think that a backend powering the catalog is a good idea.
+But the backend shouldn't just return JSON, it should be able to return full pages of HTML so that, even if JavaScript fails, you can use the filters.

 And of course I'd like to provide the team with some more user-friendly tools for updating the website than editing some Markdown files and opening a merge